zeromq/zeromq.org/content/docs/socket_api.md

 A `REQ` socket is used by a client to send requests to and receive replies from a service.
 This socket type allows only an alternating sequence of *sends* and subsequent *receive* calls.
-A `REQ` socket maybe connected to any number of `REP` or `ROUTER` sockets.
+A `REQ` socket may be connected to any number of `REP` or `ROUTER` sockets.
 Each request sent is round-robined among all connected services, and each reply received is matched with the last issued request.
 It is designed for simple request-reply models where reliability